l-yc/isa-new/content/english/about/_index.md

 - Volunteer to help us during events!
 It's a great way to meet other international students
 - Give us your feedback about past events, our webpage, etc!

-## Join the committee!

-- You can become an Executive Committee Member.
-- Elections for all positions in the board are held at the end of each academic year.

 ## Social Media

 Make sure you follow us on Instagram and Facebook.
 You can also join our Discord server and our mailing list to receive more information about our events.